Frequently Asked Questions

 Is a cash offer better for a seller?
 Are sellers more likely to accept cash offers?

 Why would a seller reject a cash offer?
-Does a cash offer always win?
+Does cash win every time?

 What are the cons of selling to a cash buyer?